proprdev/proprdev.github.io/repo/assets/com.propr.nekofetch/description.md

 # nekofetch: neofetch but with nekos

-**Ever wanted neofetch, but instead of that disgusting distro image, its a random catgirl?
-Me neither, well here it is.**
+**Ever wanted neofetch, but instead on that disgusting distro image, its a cute catgirl?
+Me neither, well here it is**